Optimal shrinkage-based portfolio selection in high dimensions: Optimal shrinkage estimator of mean-variance portfolio

 The proof of Proposition \ref{calibr} follows from the fact that all optimal mean-variance portfolios can be obtained by maximizing the expected quadratic utility function with a specific risk aversion coefficient.
-As a result, both the optimal portfolio that maximizes the Sharpe ratio and the global minimum variance portfolio are partial solutions of the optimization problem \eqref{MV}.
-Consequently, the corresponding values of the out-of-sample Sharpe ratio and the out-of sample variance can be obtained from \eqref{utility} for the values of $\beta$ which are given in Proposition \ref{calibr}.
+As a result, the global minimum variance portfolio is a partial solution of the optimization problem \eqref{MV}.
 The presentation of the calibration criterion (\ref{utility}) provides an elegant way how to find the optimal shrinkage intensity $\alpha_n=\alpha_n(\beta)$ in a unified manner for several popular out-of-sample loss functions and compare them just by changing the parameter $\beta$.
-Note that in the case of maximizing the out-of-sample Sharpe-ratio we need to estimate $\beta$ because it depends on the unknown parameters of the efficient frontier, namely $R_{GMV}$ and $V_{GMV}$.
 In Section 2.3, we provide consistent estimates of these quantities under high-dimensional asymptotic regime $p/n\to c >0$ for $(p, n)\to \infty$.

 It is worth mentioning that the coefficient $\beta$ has an interesting interpretation from statistical point of view.
-While coefficient $\gamma$ controls for investor behavior towards financial risk ("in-sample risk"), the parameter $\beta$ stays for controlling the estimation risk ("out-of-sample risk").
+While coefficient $\gamma$ controls for investor attitude towards financial risk ("in-sample risk"), the parameter $\beta$ stays for controlling the estimation risk ("out-of-sample risk").
 This implies that even the mean-variance investor with arbitrary $\gamma>0$ could choose $\beta\to\infty$ if she/he is interested, for example, in the minimization of the out-of-sample variance of the estimated portfolio.

 The unified calibration criterion (\ref{utility}) can be rewritten as {

 }

 Next, taking the derivative of $U$ with respect to $\alpha_n$ and setting it equal to zero we get {